zuplo/docs/docs/articles/bonus-dynamic-rate-limiting.md

 :::info{title="What's a Module?"}

 Modules are Typescript functions that you can execute within Zuplo.
-They are typically used to add custom code within the request/response pipeline (ex. custom policies or request handlers).
+They're typically used to add custom code within the request/response pipeline (ex. custom policies or request handlers).
 You can even perform network requests and use libraries within these modules.